 Shadow Payroll- Everything you need to know

-This post is intended to demystify the concept of shadow payrolls and give you a high-level understanding of what they are and why they are used.
+In this article, we will examine in detail the concept of shadow payrolls and give you a high-level understanding of what they are and why they are used.
 We will provide an example of how to process shadow payroll and explain the challenges and benefits for multinational organizations.

-So what is Shadow Payroll?
+What exactly is Shadow Payroll?

-Shadow payroll is a mechanism established to assist with an expat employee’s host-country reporting and tax withholding obligations while the employee is on assignment in the host country.
-During this time the employee remains on a home-country payroll.
+Shadow payroll is a mechanism established to assist with an ex-pat employee’s host-country reporting and tax withholding obligations while the employee is on assignment in the host country.
+During this time, the employee remains on a home-country payroll.
 The payroll in the host country will “shadow” what is being reported in the home country, but the employee will not receive any compensation from the host country.
 A shadow payroll can also be established in the home country where an employee is paid through a host-country payroll.